-- Regional diversity; - Sectoral and policy diversity; - Diversity of the level of economic development to support approaches to the development of the reference scenario and adapt to different policy settings; - Diversity of the availability of country data and modelling capacity; - Potential to inform development and scale-up of methodological approaches, in light of both previously selected pilot studies and country-specific characteristics; and - At least one federal country since these could present additional data challenges.
+- Sectoral and policy diversity. - Diversity of the level of economic development to support approaches to the development of the reference scenario and adapt to different policy settings. - Diversity of the availability of country data and modelling capacity. - Potential to inform development and scale-up of methodological approaches, considering both previously selected pilot studies and country-specific characteristics; and - At least one federal country since these could present additional data challenges.